 Athletic recruiting services also have a lot of valuable insight into the sports scholarship application process.
 They not only know how to apply, but when to apply, how to reach out to coaches, and how to market yourself.

-A good athletic recruiting service will have knowledge about the many colleges in the United States, and help you narrow down your list of choices based on the likelihood of getting a scholarship, location, and quality of the school.
+A good athletic recruiting service will have knowledge about the many colleges in the United States.
+Also they help you narrow down your list of choices based on the likelihood of getting a scholarship, location, and quality of the school.

 Depending on how long the athletic recruiting service has been in business, they might even have built up a relationship with college coaches, so could recommend you personally to a coach.
 But be wary of any recruiting service which says it has ties to coaches.
 There are thousands of college coaches in the USA, and no service can have ties to them all!

 One noteworthy advantage to using an athletic recruiting service is that it can help you get around NCAA regulations about coach-student contact.
-College coaches are prohibited from directly contacting students during certain periods.
+College coaches can’t directly contact students during certain periods.
 Note that students can reach out to coaches at anytime; the coaches simply can’t respond back.
 The coaches can, however, communicate with the athletic recruiting service and use them as a middle man to relay messages to the student.

 Athletic recruiting services vary drastically.
 Some are incredibly basic and just let students create a profile on their websites (note that these are often scams or useless services!).
 Others offer a vast range of services which are useful to the student, even outside of getting an athletic scholarship.